 - voice may be hoarse and you may have difficulty making high pitched sounds

 If the parathyroid glands are not working properly, your blood calcium levels can fall below normal.
-If this happens you will need to take calcium tablets and possibly extra vitamin D.
+You will need to take calcium tablets and possibly extra vitamin D if this happens.

 If you have a low calcium level in your blood, you may have twitching or jerking muscles (muscle spasms).
-Low calcium happens in between 1 and 3 out of 10 people who have a thyroidectomy.
+Contact your healthcare team if you have this.
 It is usually only temporary and the parathyroids normally start working again within 6 to 8 weeks of the operation.
 But low calcium levels can sometimes be permanent.

-Your nurse may give you painkillers to take at home to help you swallow more comfortably.
+You may have painkillers to take at home to help you feel more comfortable when you swallow.
 Make sure that you eat slowly and have plenty to drink during and after meals.

-Liquids can help to soften your food and prevent blockages.
+Liquids can help to soften your food and make it easier to swallow.
 It may be helpful to use a blender to process solid foods.
-You will find that you can eat most of your favourite foods but may need to make a few changes here and there.
+You will find that you can eat most of your favourite foods, but you may need to make a few changes.
 Here are some suggestions for a soft diet:

 - use more sauces and gravies – moist food is easier to swallow than dry